droonga/droonga.org/reference/message/index.md

 Status codes of error responses are similar to HTTP's one.
 Possible values:

 `400` and other `4xx` statuses
 : An error of the request message.
+General errors for any message type are:

+  `400` `MissingDataset`
+  : Means you've forgotten to specify the `dataset`.

+  `404` `UnknownDataset`
+  : Means you've specified a dataset which is not existing.

 `500` and other `5xx` statuses
 : An internal error of the Droonga Engine.
+General errors for any message type are:

+  `501` `UnknownType`
+  : Means there is not adapter or handler for the `type`.

 ### Body of error responses {#error-body}